HackNC/DevGET/README.md

 1. Clone the repo

 2. Peruse Chrome's extension [getting started tutorial](https://developer.chrome.com/extensions/getstarted) at your leisure
    * We will walk through the gist of it in the following steps

 3. In Chrome, go to `chrome://extensions`

 4. Toggle the `Developer Mode` switch on the page

-5. Click `LOAD UNPACKED`
+5. Click `Load unpacked`

 6. Select the directory of this repo that you cloned earlier